DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/drag-drop-provider.md

 Name | Properties | Description
 -----|------------|------------
 DragDropProvider.DraftAppointment | [DragDropProvider.DraftAppointmentProps](#dragdropproviderdraftappointmentprops) | A component that renders the appointment being dragged.
-DragDropProvider.SourceAppointment | [DragDropProvider.SourceAppointmentProps](#dragdropprovidersourceappointmentprops) | A component that renders the translucent copy of the appointment being dragged.
+DragDropProvider.SourceAppointment | [DragDropProvider.SourceAppointmentProps](#dragdropprovidersourceappointmentprops) | A component that renders the copy of the appointment being dragged in the former location.
 DragDropProvider.Container | [DragDropProvider.ContainerProps](#dragdropprovidercontainerprops) | A component that renders a container for the appointment being dragged.

 Additional properties are added to the component's root element.